lowrycode/coin_tower_topple/README.md

 ## 1. **Intuitive Navigation:**
 - Menus are simple, with clear prompts and logical ordering.
-- Sections are clearly labelled to help the user to locate themselves easily
+- Sections are clearly labelled to help the user locate themselves easily
 - Users are prompted before leaving each section to make it clear that the activity has been completed
 - After visiting each section, the user 'returns' to the Main Menu